spletts/xrt_workflow/README.md

 # xrt_workflow
 This repository describes the workflow for analysing Swift-XRT data for *point sources*.
 I have never analysed an extended source.
 The analysis is done per observation ID (ObsID) and produces spectra for each ObsID.
 Integral fluxes (for a lightcurve) are computed using XSpec's `flux` command.

-If you wish to stack the data of multiple ObsIDs, I believe this is done with XSpec (Step 6 below).
+The [validation](src/validation/README.md) folder compares the output of this repo with a paper.
+Start here before proceeding.

 You will need the [dependencies](#requirements) installed.
 This workflow uses Python and Bash and the two are clunkily linked together with one [config file](src/default_config.cfg).